stan7123/faces/README.md

 An exemplary **curl** call: `curl -v -F image=@/path/to/image.png http://localhost:8282/image/`

-In a response to this call, there is a websocket endpoint address returned.
+In a response to this call, there is a websocket endpoint address returned (`ws://localhost:8282/faces`).
 All websocket's connected clients are notified in real time about each successful face recognition.

-Message format:
+Notification message format:
 ```json
 {
     "message": "Successful face detection",